A little about me…

 My name is Fred Wyers, and I am the owner/operator of Wyeco Mechanical Services (Self Employed Plumber since 1983).

-I was born in Gimli Manitoba in 1950 (yep – I am an Icelander!), and grew up in Calgary, Alberta.
+I was born in Gimli Manitoba in 1950 (yep – I am a 70 year old Icelander!), and grew up in Calgary, Alberta.

 I attended the University of Calgary (Biology) and S.A.I.T. for plumbing/gasfitting